jonas-schievink/libevdev-sys/README.md

 # Rust FFI bindings for libevdev

+***DEPRECATED: There are other bindings and reimplementations of evdev functionality that are much better than this.***

 This crate provides generated FFI bindings for `libevdev` and `linux/input.h`.

 To regenerate the bindings, run